bregman-arie/devops-exercises/README.md

 </summary><br><b>
 </b></details>

-#### Python Data Structures & Types
+#### Python - Linked List

 <details>
-<summary>Can you implement linked list in Python?</summary><br><b>
+<summary>Can you implement a linked list in Python?</summary><br><b>

 The reason we need to implement in the first place, it's because a linked list isn't part of Python standard library.<br>
-To implement a linked list, we have to implement two concepts: The linked list itself and a node which is used by the linked list.
+To implement a linked list, we have to implement two structures: The linked list itself and a node which is used by the linked list.

 Let's start with a node.
-A node has some value and it also points to the next node
+A node has some value (the data it holds) and a pointer to the next node

 ```
 class Node(object):